zomer-g/Birthday-and-Anniversary-Notification-System/README.md

 - **Birthday Notifications**: Sends an email when today's date matches the birthdate of a person listed in the Google Sheet.
 - **Anniversary Notifications**: Sends an email when today's date matches a past event date (X years ago) for a person listed in the Google Sheet.
+- **Hebrew Date Conversion**: Converts Gregorian birthdates to Hebrew dates and stores them in the Google Sheet.
 - **Automated Triggers**: The script is designed to run daily using a time-based trigger.
 - **Customizable Messages**: The content of the email notifications can be easily customized.